ankaAR/bestiario5e/_creatures/ki-rin.md

 ***Magic Weapons.*** The ki-rin's weapon attacks are magical.

-***Spellcasting.*** The ki-rin is a 18th-level spellcaster.
+***Lanzamiento de conjuros.*** The ki-rin is a 18th-level spellcaster.
 Its spellcasting ability is Wisdom (spell save DC 17, +9 to hit with spell attacks).
 It has the following cleric spells prepared:

 Cantrips (at will): light, mending, sacred flame, spare the dying, thaumaturgy